ibm-cloud-docs/cis/configuring-webhooks.md

 ### Creating a webhook from the CLI
 {: #create-webhooks-cli}

-To create a webhook from the CLI, run the following command.
+To create a webhook from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-webhook-create --name NAME --url URL [--secret SECRET] [-i, --instance INSTANCE] [--output FORMAT]